Weiss1990/kuber-backup-api-server/README.md

 result: in console of terminal will appear 'server listen on 3000', and if all is ok, you will see in browser after opening 'localhost:3000' next message: kuber api is running

+WARNING! for token usege please pull token.txt file from repository, but then replace represended there token with your real